projectdiscovery/subfinder/README.md

   -s, -sources string[]           specific sources to use for discovery (-s crtsh,github).
 Use -ls to display all available sources.
   -recursive                      use only sources that can handle subdomains recursively (e.g. subdomain.domain.tld vs domain.tld)
-  -all                            use all sources for enumeration (slow) -es, -exclude-sources string[]  sources to exclude from enumeration (-es alienvault,zoomeye)
+  -all                            use all sources for enumeration (slow) -es, -exclude-sources string[]  sources to exclude from enumeration (-es alienvault,zoomeyeapi)

 FILTER:
   -m, -match string[]   subdomain or list of subdomain to match (file or comma separated)